gofynd/fdk-client-javascript/documentation/platform/CONTENT.md

 | body | [CreateTagRequestSchema](#CreateTagRequestSchema) | yes | Request body |

-Use this API to edit the details of an existing tag.
-This includes the tag name, tag type (css/js), url and position of the tag.
+Use this API to edit and override all existing tags.
+All existing tags will be replaced by the new tags provided in body.

 *Returned Response:*